Skip to content

 }

-resetView is just a name we chose, we will do a specific action when receiving a resetView message in Javascript.
+resetView is just a name we chose, we will perform a specific action when receiving a resetView message in Javascript.

 Go into main.pgui and add a button calling the R function: